danneu/koa-bouncer/README.md

 ```

 I rarely use this method inside a route and prefer to access
-values from the `this.vals` object.
+values from the `ctx.vals` object.
 So far I only use it internally when
 implementing validator functions.

 #### .required([tip])